AkshitG0914/FlickFusion/README.md

 ## License

-This project is for personal use and learning.
-See [LICENSE](LICENSE) for details.
+This project is for educational and personal use.
+Not for commercial redistribution.

 ---